antoniocastel/antoniocastel.github.io/_pages/about.md

 *Methodologies:* data science, stochastic modeling, Hawkes processes, data-driven modeling, machine learning, queueing theory, simulation, NLP

-**If you’re a motivated graduate student or postdoc eager to explore research in my fields of interest, I’d be glad to hear from you**
+**If you are a motivated graduate student or postdoc eager to explore research in my fields of interest, I’d be glad to hear from you**